rocherbpb/Barcoding/index.md

 #### RESL
 Refined Single Linkage (RESL) clusters sequences into operational taxonomic units (OTUs) using a graph analytical approach ([Ratnasingham & Hebert, 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0066213)).
 Analysis is based on a p-distance matrix using the BOLD aligner, implemented in the [Barcode of Life Data (BOLD) Data System v4](http://www.boldsystems.org).

+For each sequence, a BOLD record is first created within a project and the corresponding sequence data is then uploaded to this record.
+Sequences are then selected (by project or record) and RESL analysis performed by selectiing "cluster sequences" from the "sequence analysis" tools.